Berkshire Coroners’ Office

 Post mortems

-• This examination will be carried out by a Consultant Histopathologist and it will take place at the hospital mortuary.
+- this examination will be carried out by a consultant histopathologist and it will take place at the hospital mortuary

-• You have the right to request a non-invasive post mortem.
+- you have the right to request a non-invasive post mortem

 Note: A non-invasive post mortem is only allowed at the explicit permission of the coroner and only on a case-by-case basis.
-This will incur additional costs to the family; this will require the deceased to be moved out of area; this may cause a delay in the release of the deceased; an invasive post mortem may still be required if the cause of death cannot be ascertained.
+Please be aware that a non-invasive post mortem:

 What happens after a post mortem?